Hyatt Regency Sydney, Sydney, New South Wales © Hyatt Regency

 Potts Point is a popular neighbourhood for visitors thanks to its convenient location from Sydney's city centre.
 Spicers Potts Point in Victoria Street is one of the better boutique hotels on the block, with only 16 rooms and four suites.
 The building itself is far from new, with original marble fireplaces, restored floorboards and a heritage façade, it offers the best of Sydney's unique heritage with all the necessities of modern life.
 It even offers room service from several of the top-notch nearby restaurants.

 Paramount House Hotel

-Located in the former headquarters of Paramount Picture Studios in trendy Surry Hills, Paramount House Hotel is a mix of heritage and new.
-In fact, there's literally a cinema still located in the basement if you feel like taking in a cult film.
+Located in the former headquarters of Paramount Picture Studios in Surry Hills, Paramount House Hotel is a mix of heritage and new.
+In fact, there's a cinema still located in the basement if you feel like taking in a cult film.
 Exposed brick walls and wooden beams give the rooms a rustic feel while the minimalistic decor adds a touch of class.
-Some of the rooms even have sunny alcoves adorned with indoor plants and large windows that allow a flow of fresh air throughout the room.
-Book into a rooftop yoga class and then peruse the farmers markets that happen weekly on site, and you'll feel like a local in no time.
+Some of the rooms even have sunny alcoves adorned with indoor plants and large windows.
+Book into a rooftop yoga class and then peruse the farmers markets that happen weekly on site.
+You'll feel like a local in no time.

 Where: 1 Barangaroo Ave, Barangaroo